Selling a Home Subject to a Solar Agreement

 3. Seek advice.
 Unfortunately, misconceptions about solar agreements are common.
 It’s important that buyers and sellers fully understand the terms of their solar agreement, including its transfer rights and requirements at the time of the sale.
 Many solar companies have dedicated representatives to assist with the lease transfer process, but you may wish to advise your client to consult with an attorney first.

 4. Cover all your bases.
 When selling a home subject to a solar agreement, it helps to work with a trusted company like Old Republic Title.
-We can alert you to potential title problems prior to closing.
+We can alert you to potential title problems, such as an unrecorded solar easement and other possible title issues that need to be addressed prior to closing.

 5. Keep lines of communication open.
 Early in the process, provide your closing team with as much information as possible about the transaction.
 What they don’t know could cause delays to the closing process.

-If you would like to learn more about selling a home subject to a solar agreement, contact your Old Republic Title representative today!
+If you would like to learn more about how you can guide the sale of a home subject to a solar agreement, or find out what information your closing team might need, contact your Old Republic Title representative today.

 The Old Republic Title Blog is not intended and should not be construed as legal advice.
 The information in this Blog is intended for general information and educational purposes only.
 Old Republic Title does not guarantee, and assumes no responsibility for, the accuracy, timeliness, correctness, or completeness of the information herein.
 Any conclusions readers draw from the information contained herein are their own and are not to be attributed to Old Republic Title.
 Always seek the advice of competent counsel with any questions you may have regarding title insurance or any other legal issue.
 The information on this Blog may not be quoted or referred to in any manner without the prior written consent of Old Republic Title, to be given or withheld at our discretion.
 To request reprint permission for any of our publications, please contact us.
 This website may contain hypertext links to information created and maintained by other entities.
 Old Republic Title does not control or guarantee the accuracy or completeness of this outside information, nor is the inclusion of a link to be intended as an endorsement of those outside web sites.